lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 I recently started experimenting with GitHub Pages.
 This is my 7th post here in 7 days.

 It's a good start.

 Granted, it is unlikely that the numbers will sustain.
-Thus far, GitHub Pages has been a release for notes taken in the past that never saw the light of day.
+GitHub Pages thus far has been a release for notes taken in the past that never saw the light of day.
-Nevertheless, if early signs mean anything, then the signs are, at the very least, promising.
+But if early signs are anything to go by, then the signs are, at the very least, promising.

 Take nothing away from the other platforms,